 If you have already met the initial requirements to be privileged in the specialty area of teletherapy, you must then accrue three clock hours of continuing education in teletherapy each renewal period.

 Telehealth Certification Institute, LLC offers a Telemental Health Training Certificate (THTC) Program that matches the needs listed in the Louisiana TeleTherapy Rule for accredited training in teletherapy.
-We provide both live-onsite trainings, and live-online webinar trainings.
-Both satisfy the requirement for training to be synchronous (real time).
+We provide both live-on-site training and live-online webinar training.
+Both satisfy the requirement for training to be synchronous (real-time).

 Teletherapy in Supervision: